 Marketing to Hispanics and discerning the Spanish language variations

 The Spanish language is as diverse and complex as the people that speak it.
-Businesses are realising fast that to benefit from the growing spending power of the world’s Hispanic population; they need to produce web copy, marketing materials and develop branding that is suitable for a range of Spanish language variations.
+Businesses are realizing fast that to benefit from the growing spending power of the world’s Hispanic population; they need to produce web copy, marketing materials and develop branding that is suitable for a range of Spanish language variations.

 According to Ethnologue, Spanish is spoken in 44 countries.
 The total number of Spanish speakers is approximately 329 million, making it the second most commonly spoken language in the world after Mandarin Chinese.